Gillette Premises Liability Attorneys

-People can suffer many different types of injuries in premises liability accidents, depending on the type of situation.
+People can suffer many different types of injuries in premises liability accidents, depending on the situation.
 Injuries can range from pretty minor things like scrapes and bruises to much more serious trauma to the spinal cord or brain, and all of these injuries deserve proper medical treatment.

 Criminal actions can also be grounds for a civil lawsuit, and in some cases, if a property owner fails to take reasonable efforts to make sure that others on the property, including renters, are protected from crime, that property owner can be held financially liable to the victims.

 This is especially important for businesses that have large parking lots and other areas that may be dark at night and provide cover for a criminal to hide and wait for a victim.
 The property owner has a responsibility to make these areas are well-lit to reduce the chances of a crime occurring.
 In some cases, additional steps like security guards and escorts for customers or employees may be reasonable and necessary to keep people safe.

 If you have been harmed on someone else’s property, contact us right away.
 Steven Titus & Associates, P.C., will examine the facts in your case, and determine if someone else can be held liable for your injuries and other losses.
 Call us at (307) 257-7800 for a free case strategy session.

 For more information regarding slip & fall cases, we recommend that you set up a free consultation with our Gillette premise liability attorney by calling (307) 257-7800!